read-write-web/banana-wiki/Scripting-with-Ammonite.md

 res164: Future[HttpResponse[Try[org.openrdf.model.Model]]] = Future(<not completed>)
 ```

-At this point the `bblFuture` a Future of an HttpResponse is `<not completed>`.
+At this point, the `bblFuture` a Future of an HttpResponse is `<not completed>`.
 But if we wait just a little we get:

 ```Scala
 @ bblFuture.isCompleted